How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 - Appearance: Typically blackish with slender pincers and a long tail.

-- Habitat: Prefers humid environments, often found in forests and in or near houses.
+- Habitat: tropical environments, often found in debris piles and in or near houses.

 First, you need to realize that 100% scorpion-proofing your house is virtually impossible in the jungle.
-I have done a pretty good job but even I come across a scorpion inside my house an average of once a month or two.
+I have done a pretty good job, but even I come across a scorpion inside my house, on average of once a month or every two months.
 The best you can do is do your best by following a few key suggestions.

 How to scorpion-proof your house